logo-image

 FAQ

-If I want to reserve a property, how much should I pay as a deposit?
+If I want to reserve a property, how much do I need to deposit as a down payment?

 Is it true that in Spain it is possible to obtain a mortgage of up to 80-90% of the value of the property?